Reading Arts Membership

 The main legislation/guidance governing this issue is:

-Statutory duty As a responsible authority under the Crime and Disorder Act 1998, Reading Borough Council also has a statutory duty to work in partnership with other agencies to reduce and prevent crime.
+Statutory Duty As a responsible authority under the Crime and Disorder Act 1998, Reading Borough Council also has a statutory duty to work in partnership with other agencies to reduce and prevent crime.
 Maintaining public order is a priority for the Local Authority and the Police, therefore when an event poses a risk to the general public, there are grounds to review and reconsider venue hire.
 Where the property is not under Local Authority control, they can provide advice to the property owners/occupiers.

 The Human Rights Act 1998 The Human Rights Act 1998 sets out the fundamental rights and freedoms that everyone in the UK is entitled to.
 In some limited situations, certain freedoms are qualified meaning that public authorities may interfere with them.
 This is only possible where the authority can show that its action has a proper basis in law, and is necessary and ‘proportionate’ in order to protect Public safety, Public order, Health or morals, the rights and freedoms of other people.